RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>7</sup> How shall we do for wives for them that remain, seeing we have sworn by the LORD that we will not give them of our daughters to wives?
 <sup>8</sup> And they said, What one [is there] of the tribes of Israel that came not up to Mizpeh to the LORD?
 And, behold, there came none to the camp from Jabeshgilead to the assembly.
 <sup>9</sup> For the people were numbered, and, behold, [there were] none of the inhabitants of Jabeshgilead there.
-<sup>10</sup> And the congregation sent thither twelve thousand men of the valiantest , and commanded them, saying, Go and smite the inhabitants of Jabeshgilead with the edge of the sword, with the women and the children.
+<sup>10</sup> And the congregation sent thither twelve thousand men of the valiantest, and commanded them, saying, Go and smite the inhabitants of Jabeshgilead with the edge of the sword, with the women and the children.
 <sup>11</sup> And this [is] the thing that ye shall do, Ye shall utterly destroy every male, and every woman that hath lain by man.
 <sup>12</sup> And they found among the inhabitants of Jabeshgilead four hundred young virgins, that had known no man by lying with any male: and they brought them unto the camp to Shiloh, which [is] in the land of Canaan.
 <sup>13</sup> And the whole congregation sent [some] to speak to the children of Benjamin that [were] in the rock Rimmon, and to call peaceably unto them.
-<sup>14</sup> And Benjamin came again at that time; and they gave them wives which they had saved alive of the women of Jabeshgilead : and yet so they sufficed them not.
+<sup>14</sup> And Benjamin came again at that time; and they gave them wives which they had saved alive of the women of Jabeshgilead: and yet so they sufficed them not.
 <sup>15</sup> And the people repented them for Benjamin, because that the LORD had made a breach in the tribes of Israel.
 <sup>16</sup> Then the elders of the congregation said, How shall we do for wives for them that remain, seeing the women are destroyed out of Benjamin?
 <sup>17</sup> And they said, [There must be] an inheritance for them that be escaped of Benjamin, that a tribe be not destroyed out of Israel.